Tom and Jerry in New York: Release

-The series premiered in the United States on July 1, 2021 on HBO Max.
-In Canada, the series was premiered on September 18, 2021 on Teletoon.
+The series premiered in the United States on July 1, 2021, on HBO Max.
+In Canada, the series premiered on September 18, 2021, on Teletoon.
 The second season premiered on November 18.

 Internationally, the show is broadcast on Boomerang channels.

-The series premiered on December 17, 2021 on HBO Max in Brazil and Latin America and later premiered on January 6, 2022 on Cartoon Network.
-It started airing in India also on March 19, 2022 on Cartoon Network.
+The series premiered on December 17, 2021, on HBO Max in Brazil and Latin America and later premiered on January 6, 2022, on Cartoon Network.
+It started airing in India also on March 19, 2022, on Cartoon Network.

 Production

 Development

 On October 29, 2019, Tom and Jerry in New York was first shown during WarnerMedia's HBO Max conference demo live-stream event, where it was originally known as Tom and Jerry in the Big City and hidden away under Max Originals, fourth in a row alongside Craftopia, The Not-Too-Late Show with Elmo, and The Fungies!.

 On May 28, 2020, on the official WarnerMedia Twitter, the day after the streaming service's launch date, posted a video of current and upcoming content heading to and/or on the site, among the end portion of the video listing next-year Max Originals and squeezed in-between Tig n' Seek and Circe, was Tom and Jerry under a new title of in the Big City.

 On June 10, 2021, WarnerMedia officially announced the series with its original title of Tom and Jerry in New York, which premiered on HBO Max starting July 1, 2021.

-Renegade Animation's Darrell Van Citters and Ashley Postelwaite who produced The Tom and Jerry Show during the last decade have returned in the same roles, with Van Citters also directing again.
+Renegade Animation's Darrell Van Citters and Ashley Postlewaite who produced The Tom and Jerry Show during the last decade have returned in the same roles, with Van Citters also directing again.